BarthPaleologue/Blog/content/posts/ocean-simulation-webgpu/index.md

 We clearly see the pattern of waves in the gradient map.
 The red channel is the x component of the gradient, and the green channel is the z component.

-You may notice the visual artefacts in the corners of the gradient map.
-This is likely caused by the Phillips Spectrum, choosing another spectrum such as JONSWAP could help reduce these artefacts.
+You may notice the visual artifacts in the corners of the gradient map.
+This is likely caused by the Phillips Spectrum, choosing another spectrum such as JONSWAP could help reduce these artifacts.
 They also disappear with time, so starting the simulation at t=60s is also a solution.

-Choosing L=10m and a texture size of 256x256 with a simple phong lighting model gives the following result:
+Choosing L=10m and a texture size of 256x256 with a simple Phong lighting model gives the following result:

 {{< video src="waterWithNormals.mp4" >}}